abhikbose/tofino-example/README.md

 ### wire_recirculate
 This code shows how to set a Tofino front panel port in loopback mode and achieve recirculation using that loopback port.
 This also has an example use of a `DirectCounter` extern.

+# License
+GNU General Public License, version 3 (GPL-3.0) or, at your option, any later version.